vancevince/vancevince/README.md

      Also, I've jumped into JavaScript and JSNode, with my sights set on learning React.
 I'd also love to dive into game development!
 I want to remake the side-scroller beat'em-up games of 80s and 90s.

-- 🌱 I’m currently enrolled in an introduction to computer networking, taught using C++, Java, and Python.
+- 🌱 I’m currently enrolled in datbase system design where I'm learning how to design databases and program them using MySQL.

 - 💞️ I’m looking to collaborate on anything web development or sports related.
 Web development because of the direct application to my current work.
 Sports because I love sports and would love to work on anything sports-adjacent.